— People — 2 min read

 Another area of Sangita's research focuses on the causes and consequences of poor air quality in India.
 Her single-authored working paper, “Child health impacts of coal: Evidence from India’s coal expansion,” is a winner of the 2019 Parker Frisbie Publication Award, given by the Population Research Center at UT Austin for the best graduate student paper addressing pressing issues in demographic research and population science.
 It was also a 2019 PAA Poster Award recipient.
 This paper is the first to econometrically identify the effects of local coal plant exposure on human capital in the developing world.

 She has also done extensive research on cooking fuel use in rural India, an important cause of poor air quality in rural settings.
-Her working paper, co-authored with r.i.c.e. colleagues Aashish and Nazar, "Gender and LPG use after government intervention in rural north India," uses original quantitative and qualitative survey data to explore why households are slow to adopt clean cooking fuels in rural north India.
+Her working paper, co-authored with r.i.c.e. colleagues Aashish and Nazar, "Gender and LPG use after government intervention in rural north India," (R&R at World Development) uses original quantitative and qualitative survey data to explore why households are slow to adopt clean cooking fuels in rural north India.
 They find that patriarchal gender norms and attitudes encourage the use of solid fuels in this region.
 Another paper, "Persistence of Solid Fuel Use in Rural North India," published in the Indian policy journal, Economic & Political Weekly, documents the persistence of the use of solid fuels in rural north India, despite the Ujjwala Yojana, a large-scale government program that subsidized rural households in transitioning to gas.

 A third theme of her research has been to investigate the causes and consequences of poor sanitation in rural north India.
 She presented the findings of this research in a widely-viewed TEDx Talk.